mavillez/Oblivion/docs/source/modules_examples.rst

   # Run python script
   srun python hello_mpi4py.py

-Details of this script are presented :ref:`submission scripts section <Installed Software>`
+Details of this script are presented in the :ref:`submission scripts section <Submission Scripts>`

 What matters here, for the sake of the discussion, is the use of the module and how it can be included into a parallel communication test script.